PradeepJaat29/PradeepJaat29/README.md

 ## 🔒 Cyber Quote of the Day:

-> *"Security is not a product, but a process."* — Bruce Schneier
+> *“If you give a hacker a new toy, the first thing he’ll do is take it apart to figure out how it works.” — Jamie Zawinski